00-Python/Hexagonal-Permutation-Cipher/README.md

 ### Hexagonal Grid Permutation

-- **Hexagonal Grid**: A 2D grid with hexagonal cells is used for permutation operations.
+- **Hexagonal Grid**: A 2D grid with hexagonal cells is used for permutation operations, now implemented using numpy arrays for efficient manipulation.
-- **Permutation Function**: Permutations are applied based on key-derived values to shuffle the grid cells.
+- **Permutation Function**: Permutations are applied based on key-derived values to shuffle the grid cells using numpy's permutation functions.

 ### Encryption Process

-1. **Convert Text to Matrix**: Convert plaintext into a matrix of integers based on the hexagonal grid.
+1. **Convert Text to Matrix**: Convert plaintext into a numpy array matrix based on the hexagonal grid.
 2. **Apply Permutations**: Permute the matrix using a seeded random number generator derived from the hashed key.
 3. **AES Encryption**: Encrypt the permuted data using AES with the hashed key.
 4. **Convert to Encrypted Text**: Convert the encrypted byte data to text.